International Humanitarian Law Clinic of the Kalshoven-Gieskes Forum

 The Leiden IHL Clinic

-The International Humanitarian Law Clinic is a platform in which students of the Leiden LL.M. programmes in Public International Law conduct research for various cooperation partners of the Kalshoven-Gieskes Forum on International Humanitarian Law.
-The students are supervised, on the one hand by the researchers of the Forum, who are usually former students of the programme and/or IHL Clinic, and on the other hand, by assistant/associate professors engaged in the Forum.
+In the framework of Leiden’s International Humanitarian Law Clinic, students of the Leiden University LL.M. programmes in Public International Law conduct research for various cooperation partners of the Kalshoven-Gieskes Forum on International Humanitarian Law.
+The students are supervised by the Research and Teaching Associates and PhD researchers of the Forum.
+The overall coordination of IHL Clinic research is undertaken by the Director of the KGF, Associate Professor Dr. Robert Heinsch, LL.M.

-These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in special conflict areas, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.
+These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in specific armed conflicts, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.

-During the winter term 2021/22, the Forum is conducting two research projects.
-These projects are specifically offered to students of the LL.M. programme(s) in Public International Law at Leiden University.
-The projects are scheduled to start in mid-October 2021, and are expected to run until the 31 January 2022.
-The research period for the projects will include thematic lectures, common seminar sessions and close supervision by members of the Forum.
+During the Spring term 2023, the Forum is conducting two research projects, offered to students of the reg. and adv.
+LL.M. programmes in Public International Law at Leiden University.
+The project period extends from late February until mid-June 2023.
+The research period for the projects will include a European student exchange conference hosted in Leiden, common seminar sessions, skills sessions, and close supervision by members of the Forum.

-If you are interested in participating in the IHL Clinic, please submit your application by Sunday, 12 September 2021, 23:59pm (CET).
-Your application documents consist of (1) filling the application form at https://forms.gle/aTzrZg33oH34uNMi6; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your previous grades.
-Please submit all documents in one PDF document, indicating your last name in the file name.
+Interested students from the reg.
+LLM programme in Public International Law should submit their application by Sunday, 12 February 2023, 23:59 (CET).
+Your application documents consist of (1) filling the application form at https://forms.gle/6xMWfM9HoybLaw3o9; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your grades obtained so far during the LLM in Public International Law; and (iv) an overview of your grades from previous studies.